 - Value your time

-Do not play the “when-then game.”
-Don’t tell yourself, “When the children are grown, I’ll take some time for myself.”
-Or, “When I feel like I can make a difference, I will look for a new job.”
+Do not play the “when-then” game.
+Don’t tell yourself, “When the children are grown, then I’ll take some time for myself.”
+Or, “When I feel like I can make a difference, then I will look for a new job.”
 Sometimes we wait our whole lives for a “when” that never comes.
-Value time and do not assume you have until “forever” to take a risk and make a change that can propel your life in new directions.
+Value your time now and do not assume you have time to take a risk and make a change that can propel your life in new directions.